smatechnologies/zos-agent-docs/docs/customization.md

 JCL for batch jobs and programs for dynamic REXX jobs must be located in libraries allocated to the LSAM.
 To add, remove, or change a library allocation: change the LSAM JCL, then stop and restart the LSAM using the RESET=C command or using a STOP and a START command.
 There are no restrictions on the DD names or library concatenations.

-A library with a DD name beginning with \'TEMP\' is eligible for temporary member processing, and must be writable by the LSAM task.
+A library with a DD name beginning with 'TEMP' is eligible for temporary member processing, and must be writable by the LSAM task.

 ## Sysplex Configuration